 All FLTAs will stay in the beautiful, smoke-free Marriott Hotel in East Lansing.
 The hotel is located on the edge of MSU's campus, close to local restaurants and shops.
 Each FLTA will share a spacious double room (with another participant of the same gender).
 The hotel offers many amenities including free wifi, a fitness center, and pool.

-If you plan to stay in East Lansing past Thursday, August 11, before continuing to your host institution, you will be responsible for finding and paying for accommodations.
+If you plan to stay in East Lansing past Friday, August 11, before continuing to your host institution, you will be responsible for finding and paying for accommodations.
 Please be aware that hotels in East Lansing generally exceed $75 a night, and are often much more.
-Some options include continuing to stay at the Marriott Hotel, or staying at the Kellogg Center, the Gatehouse Suites, or the Hampton Inn.
+Some options include continuing to stay at the Marriott Hotel, or staying at the Kellogg Center or the Hampton Inn.